segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 To change the name of your schema without disruptions:

-1. Open the Segment app
+1. Open the Segment app, select **Connections** and click **Destinations**.
-1. Select the "Connections" tab on the left
-1. Select the "Sources" tab
-1. Select the source from the list of "My Sources" that is sending data to the schema you want to change
+2. Select the warehouse you'd like to rename the schema for from the list of destinations.
-1. Select the "Settings" tab from the top (just below your source name)
+3. On the overview page for your source, select **Settings**.
-2. Under the "Enable Source" section, disable your source and click **Save Changes.**
+4. Disable the **Sync Data** toggle and click **Save Settings**.
-> **Note**: This will pause all data from the selected source to all destinations.
-8. Select the "SQL Settings" tab.
+5. Select **Connections** and click **Sources**.
+6. Select a source that syncs data with your warehouse from your list of sources, and select **Settings**.
-4. Update the "Schema Name" field with the new name for your schema and click **Save Changes.**
+7. Select **SQL Settings** and update the "Schema Name" field with the new name for your schema and click **Save Changes.**
-> **Note**: This will set the schema name for all existing and future SQL destinations.
-It is important that you understand how many warehouse destination(s) exist for this source, and that you understand how to rename the schema in each database.
+> **Note**: This will set the schema name for all existing and future destinations.
-10. Rename the schema(s) in your warehouse destination(s) to match the newly modified schema name from the previous step.
+8. Repeat steps six and seven until you rename all sources that sync data to your warehouse.
+9. Open the third-party host of your database, and rename the schema.
-1. Open the Segment app
+10. Open the Segment app, select **Connections** and click **Destinations**.
-1. Select the "Connections" tab on the left
-1. Select the "Sources" tab
-1. Select the source from the list of My Sources that is sending data to the schema that was changed
+11. Select the warehouse you disabled syncs for from the list of destinations.
-1. Select the "Settings" tab from the top (just below your source name)
-1. On the source's settings page, select "Basic."
+3. On the overview page for your source, select **Settings**.
-7. Under the "Enable Source" section, enable your warehouse and click **Save Changes.**
+4. Enable the **Sync Data** toggle and click **Save Settings**.